 But let's see in detail what the top 5 benefits are.

 #1 It is easy to understand

 This tool gives you a visual representation of the value of your offer, making it immediately understandable at a glance.
 This can come in handy in a lot of situations, including meetings, brainstorming sessions, and workshops-you can always fill the template with post-it notes and easily add or remove elements as you go along.
 Not only that, with a simplified overview of your company's functionality, your analysis of product strategy and performance becomes complete.

 The excitement that follows any new idea or project can sometimes cause you to lose focus.
 You risk feeling confused about where you are going, or moving forward in the wrong direction with an undemanding product that does not meet customer expectations .

 The Value Proposition Canvas serves as your guide: it allows you to understand your target customers, what they need and how to make them satisfied.
-Based on this, you can shape the idea of what features and functionality the product should possess to be desired.
+Based on this, you can shape the idea of what features and functionality the product should possess in order to be desired.
 With this in mind, your efforts are directed toward a clear goal: you avoid wasting time and ensure a focused approach to developing a high-demand product.